mallett002/Metric-Imperial-Converter/README.md

-# Metric-Imperial-Converter
+# Metric-Imperial-Converter API
-Converts metric to imperial and vice versa
+An API that converts metric to imperial and vice versa